biojppm/c4stl/README.rst

   * owning strings: ``c4::string`` (with small string optimization), ``c4::text`` (without SSO) with ``wchar_t`` counterparts

-  * no virtuals anywhere
+  * no virtuals anywhere.

   * where the semantics make sense, all string methods are common to every type

-  * methods for path-like pop/push from right/left, with custom separator and the / operator which joins operands as directories.
+  * also, there's methods for path-like pop/push from right/left, with custom separator and the / operator which joins operands as directories.

-  * expression templates are used for string concatenation operations, and can be switched off (reverting to less-efficient allocation-happy behaviour).
+  * expression templates are used for string concatenation operations (allowing for efficient lazy evaluation of the length before and proper ``reserve()`` before any actual data copy begins).
+Expression templates can be switched off (reverting to less-efficient allocation-happy behaviour).

   * all string selection operations keep allocations to a minimum by returning substrings